 As a Community Cancer Center, recognized and validated by the American College of Surgeons and the Commission on Cancer, Fairmont Regional Medical Center provides cancer patients with the services of an Oncology Nurse Navigator.
 The process of navigation involves an RN who is experienced in oncology or cancer nursing being responsible for coordinating care for newly diagnosed cancer patients.
 The world of oncology can be very intimidating to newly diagnosed patients and their families.
 The Nurse Navigator’s role is to assist them in finding what services are available in the community and helping them to use those services that might be of benefit to them.
 These services may include financial aid, assistance with meals, rides for treatments, and any other possible needs that they may have.
 She will meet with the patient and family shortly after diagnosis and will provide education regarding their upcoming treatment or treatments.
 When necessary she can also assist with advance directives to assure that the family is fully aware of the patient’s wishes should the patient be unable to express their own wishes.

-Sherri Leuliette, RN, is the Nurse Navigator for the Oncology Program at Fairmont Regional Medical Center.
-She has eleven years of experience as an RN with a back ground in oncology, home health, orthopedics, neurology, and geriatric nursing.
-She currently is also the nurse for the Outpatient Oncology Unit which is housed on the third floor of the main building of the hospital.
+Amber Hoover, RN, is the Nurse Navigator for the Oncology Program at Fairmont Regional Medical Center.
+She has ten years of experience as an RN with a back ground in oncology and medical surgical nursing.
+She currently is also the nurse for the Infusion Center, which is housed on the third floor of the main building of the hospital.
 Chemotherapy, iron infusions, antibiotic infusions, blood transfusions, and multiple other services are available on the unit from 8 AM to 4 PM Monday through Friday.
-Sherri is currently pursuing her certification as an Oncology Certified Nurse.
+Amber is currently pursuing her certification as an Oncology Certified Nurse.

 Nurse Navigator Poster PDF